42BV/restzilla/README.md

 }
 ```

-Then annotate the entities that should have REST endpoints with @RestResource:
+Then annotate the entities that should have REST endpoints with `@RestResource`:

 ```java
 @Entity